 Most patients will receive regular, simple painkillers like paracetamol but stronger painkillers are often needed.
-These may help to relieve your pain at rest, but can cause side effects such as constipation, and may still not allow you to move around comfortably in bed.
+These may help to relieve your pain at rest, but may still not allow you to move around comfortably in bed.
+You may also need additional medicines (such as regular laxatives) to avoid side effects such as constipation.